AntraJava/RestDemo/README.md

 * data.sql and schema.sql will be automatically populated during startup.
 * Swagger generated API doc can be accessed from [localhost:port/swagger-ui.html](localhost:8009/swagger-ui.html)

 ### Test
 * Technologies used - Spring Test, JUnit, REST Assured
 * Run *mvn install* or *mvn jacoco:report* will generate test coverage report in _target/site/jacoco/index.html_

+### Todo
+* For Simplicity, no security.
+We may add a basic http authentication later.

 ## Contributor